F-Gray/QCCSRC/README.md

 1.2 <b>InputFile.cpp</b>

-In our cpp file we can define the variables to be read in using the <i>InputValueStructEx</i> struct and use the <i>InputFileReader</i> class to perform the read.
+In our cpp file we can define the variables to be read in using the `InputValueStructEx` struct and use the `InputFileReader` class to perform the read.

 ```C++